Between Tragedy and Horror

 A metamorphosis that opens to other possible forms.
 And writes about the world to come.

-For the end of the world is but the end of world.
+For the end of the world is but the end of a world. -MOTUS Theatre

-A few work has been done in the field of classical studies regarding the connection between tragedy and terror”, underlines Alexandra Georgopoulou, artistic director of the Michael Cacoyannis Foundation.
-“For the first time the program “Ancient Drama: Interdisciplinary –Intercultural Approaches, held by the Michael Cacoyannis Foundation, makes a creative dialogue implementing all the modern scientific trends, researching the connection between tragedy and terror and pointing out pioneering researchers’ views and combining them with a variety of cultural events such as theatrical performances and comic art exhibitions.”
+Little work has been done in the field of classical studies regarding the connection between tragedy and terror,” underlines Alexandra Georgopoulou, artistic director of the MCF.
+“For the first time, the program “Ancient Drama: Between Tragedy and Horror, creates a dialogue implementing modern research trends, examining the connection between tragedy and terror, pointing out pioneering researchers’ views, and combining them with a variety of cultural events such as theatrical performances and comic art exhibitions.”

-Notions such as punishment, cruelty, and sacrifice, but also the inescapable nature of human destiny, the terrifying narratives of messengers, and the curses rouse the spectator’s terrified reaction not only towards the hero but also towards himself.
-Slaughter of children and women abused by men, a foreshadowing of evil and plight are some of the main elements of Greek Tragedy bringing together the ancient and the modern era.
-Tragedy can clean the spectator’s heart through pity and terror, through catharsis, as argued by Aristotle.
-And this can be achieved by suffering.
+Notions such as punishment, cruelty, and sacrifice, alongside the inescapable nature of human destiny, the terrifying narratives of messengers, and mythological curses rouse the spectator’s horror not only toward the hero, but also toward themselves.
+The slaughter of children, women abused by men, communities confronting plague and war—these main elements of Greek Tragedy tie together the ancient with the modern.
+As Aristotle notes, tragedy’s pity and fear might purge spectators’ anxieties—suffering can lead to catharsis.